abacaj/code-eval/README.md

 All of the scores here were run independently of any published numbers and are reproducible by cloning the repo and following the setup.

+> Why do some models have a filter_code post generation step?

+Base models can in many cases repeat outputs, breaking the benchmark scores.
+Instruct models don't have this problem and so you won't see this step, they tend to output a end of sequence token.

 ## Setup

 Create python environment